sagifogel/Proptics/docs/src/main/mdoc/overview.md

 * *core* - contains optics (e.g. `Iso`, `Lens`, `Prism`, `Traversal`), type class definitions (e.g. `Wander`, `Choice`) type class instances, and syntax for standard library types and cats data types
 * *profunctor* - profunctor type classes (e.g `Choice`, `Closed`) and their instances
-* *newtype* - A type class for newtypes to enable convenient wrapping and unwrapping, and convenient wrapper classes
 * *laws* - laws for the optics and type classes
 * *tests* - tests the lawfulness of optics and type class instances